AWESOME04/SES-Mobile-Application/README.md

 ## Features

+## User authentication
-    User authentication: Users can log in to the app using their email and password.
+        Users can log in to the app using their email and password.

 ![login](https://github.com/AWESOME04/SES-Mobile-Application/assets/102630199/972d78b4-5436-439c-a821-c7f389e0696d)

+## Student registration
-    Student registration: New students can register by providing their name, email, and password.
+        New students can register by providing their name, email, and password.

 ![stutreg](https://github.com/AWESOME04/SES-Mobile-Application/assets/102630199/5430f6dd-e8ef-4f4d-bae3-4d82dfb76134)

+## Student information entry
-    Student information entry: Registered students can enter their personal and academic information.
+        Registered students can enter their personal and academic information.

 ![Student Info](https://github.com/AWESOME04/SES-Mobile-Application/assets/102630199/8b7cd49a-5f16-450f-be97-1dc0574ecb8f)

+## Dashboard
-    Dashboard: The app provides a dashboard with the following features:
+        The app provides a dashboard with the following features:
         Carousel slider displaying images related to the field of study.
         Upcoming events section displaying important events and their dates.
         Navigation drawer for accessing different sections of the app, including home, profile, courses, grades, and schedule.